How to Remove Snow and Ice from a Car

 No spam or unwanted phone calls · No long forms · No fees, ever

 Let your car do some of the work

 The good news is that your car can start doing things itself.
 So, to get things going, here’s how to defrost snow on your car.

 Step 1: Start your car.
 Take steps ahead of time to make sure your car doors will not be frozen shut.
 If you can open your car door, turn on the car before you do anything else.
 Otherwise, use a remote starter if you have one for your car.
 Keep a lock de-icer on hand, just in case the locks freeze up.

 Step 2: Turn the heater on to defrost at the highest heat setting.
 If your car is equipped with a rear-window defroster, turn it on, too.
 This is the best way to get your car to help thaw the ice on a frozen windshield on its own, and the whole vehicle will be warm and toasty when you are done.

-Start by pulling the snow off of the roof of the car.
-Pulling the snow off is more effective than trying to push it off.
+It’s surprisingly easy to to remove ice from roof of your car.
+Start by pulling the snow off the roof of the car.
 Use a foam push broom, rather than the soft bristle brush end of an ice scraper.
 It will safely remove the snow without scratching the paint on your car.
 The long handle also makes it easier to reach the snow on the roof.

 Foam brooms like the Auto SnoBrum are designed for this purpose.
 You can pick them up online or at area auto parts and hardware stores.